Brian Lake

-Brian Lake (né Harris; 27 February 1982) is a former professional Australian rules footballer who played for the Western Bulldogs and Hawthorn Football Club in the Australian Football League (AFL).
-He now plays for his local club Caroline Springs in the Western Region Football League, who won their first premiership in 2016.
+Brian Lake (né Harris; 27 February 1982) is a former professional Australian rules footballer who played for the Western Bulldogs and Hawthorn Football Club in the Australian Football League (AFL) and now he coaches the Caroline Springs Lakers Football Club in the Western Football Netball League and formerly played for them until he announced his retirement in 2025.

 Early career

 Picked late in the 2001 AFL draft at pick 71 from Woodville-West Torrens due to a sleep apnea condition that resulted in him falling asleep in club interviews; the Bulldogs discovered this and realised they could get him as late as they wished.
 Lake was a relatively late developer.
 Making his AFL debut late in the 2002 season, he was seen as a raw full-back who was some way from fully developing.